Debraj-Bora/travellingllama/README.md

 ### Target Audience:

-+ `Hikers and Travelers in Remote Areas`: Ideal for those needing travel information within a 10 km radius in regions without internet connectivity.
++ `Hikers and Travelers in Remote Areas`: Ideal for those needing travel information with chat interface within a 10 km radius in regions without internet connectivity.
 + `People Living in Remote Areas`: Provides real-time local information for individuals in places with unreliable or no internet access.
 + `Regions Affected by Natural Disasters`: Delivers essential real-time information, weather alerts, and safety updates when internet services are disrupted due to calamities.

 ### Benefits:

-+ `Increased Safety`: Real-time weather alerts and route suggestions within a 10 km radius, ensuring safer travel decisions, even in hazardous or remote areas.
++ `Increased Safety`: Real-time route suggestions, local information and weather alerts within a 10 km radius, ensuring safer travel decisions, even in hazardous or remote areas.
 + `Enhanced Privacy`: Data remains on the device, protecting user privacy while enabling personalized recommendations and learning without cloud processing.
 + `Uninterrupted Service`: Functions offline, making it ideal for travel in areas without internet access or during natural disasters when communication infrastructure is compromised.
 + `Scalability & Future Plans`:
-Travelling Llama can be expanded to support more languages, additional edge devices (e.g., wearables, smart cars), and future features such as AR-based navigation for offline route exploration and real-time IoT-based environmental data.
+Travelling Llama can be expanded to additional edge devices (e.g., wearables, smart cars, smart senors and iot systems), and future features such as AR-based navigation for offline route exploration and real-time IoT-based environmental data.

 <p align="justify">